 For example, someone who suffers from untreated whiplash after an accident and continues his or her typical lifestyle could find himself or herself with disabling neck pain in just a few years.
 A defendant could then plausibly argue that, while he or she may have been responsible for the medical expenses that would stem from a typical case of whiplash, he or she is not at fault for any injuries resulting from the plaintiff’s own failure to seek treatment.

-What if You Can’t Afford to See a Doctor?
+What if You Can’t Afford to Pay Doctor Bills After an Accident?

 Many people are reluctant to go to the emergency room or an urgent care facility due to concerns about cost.
 With the average ER bill hovering around $1,300 in 2017, it’s no wonder that price is a paramount consideration when it comes to seeking treatment.
 However, even if you’re worried that going to the ER is a waste of time and money, you should never let cost considerations dissuade you from being checked out after an accident.
 Often, you’ll find that you can’t afford not to go to the emergency room.